Last Updated on by Jeremy

 - What we can do differently on a global scale to change our status quo without changing our update patterns.

-As you'll see below, little from these two point has anything to do with how we write new content, yet the approach still consumes the vast majority of the schedule highlighted above.
+As you'll see below, little from these two points has anything to do with how we write new content, yet the approach still consumes the vast majority of the schedule highlighted above.
 Keeping all this in mind, let's share the summary of all of the projects that have worked, others that haven't, and other key topics that have resulted in growth on our blogs.

 Valuable Projects We've Undertaken So Far